 |Party to the CWC||Yes|

 |Party to the BWC||Yes|

-Equatorial Guinea has consistently voted in favour of the UN General Assembly resolutions on the TPNW in 2018, 2019, and 2020.
+North Macedonia voted against the UN General Assembly resolutions on the TPNW in 2018, 2019, and 2020.

 Can you help us update this state profile?
 Send e-mail